What: 5km family walk and fun day

 Where: Walsall Arboretum

-Pull on a cape and show you care at our first ever Hero Walk!
+Pull on a cape and show you care at our Hero Walk!

-Join us on Saturday 21st September to make memories in a mask at our 5km hero-themed family walk around Walsall Arboretum.
+Attention all heroes!
+Are you ready to be put to the test in 2020?
+Join us on Saturday 19th September to make memories in a mask at our 5km hero-themed family walk around Walsall Arboretum!

 Your entry fee includes a hero mask for each participant.
 If you’d like to take on the challenge in true hero style, St Giles capes can be pre-ordered or purchased on the day for £5.
 Doggie sidekicks are welcome!

-Your entry fee only covers the administration cost of the Hero Walk.
+The entry fees only cover the administration cost of the Hero Walk.
 By asking friends and family to sponsor you, you could raise valuable funds that will help St Giles to continue to provide care and support free of charge to patients and their families.

 We’re here for you… because you’re here for us

-Join Heidi by fundraising for St Giles and help us to support local people and their families living with a potentially terminal illness.
+Join Louise in remembering your hero at our Hero Walk, and help us raise vital funds to provide care for local people and their families, living with a potentially terminal illness.